emahuni/em-async-events/README.md

         settlement, // whether the promise was settled or not outcome, // outcome of the promise settlement },
-      id, // a unique identifier for the listener level, // the level of the listener timestamp, // when the listener was created timeoutTimeout, // listener timeout
+      id: String, // a unique identifier for the listener level, // the level of the listener timestamp, // when the listener was created timeoutTimeout, // listener timeout